by Kelley Elliott, NOAA Office of Ocean Exploration and Research

-After many months of planning and preparation, today marked the first day of full telepresence operations at the Exploration Command Center (ECC) based in Seattle, WA.
-Scientists and other participants began arriving at 1700 local time to an office space at the NOAA Pacific Marine Environmental Laboratory, set-up with 6 large high definition monitors, several computers, and an RTS Intercom Unit enabling real-time communication with NOAA Ship Okeanos Explorer and other shore-side ECCs.
+After many months of planning and preparation, today marked the first day of full telepresence operations at the Exploration Command Center (ECC) based in Seattle, Washington.
+Scientists and other participants began arriving at 1700 local time to an office space at the NOAA Pacific Marine Environmental Laboratory, set-up with six large, high-definition monitors; several computers; and an RTS Intercom Unit enabling real-time communication with NOAA Ship Okeanos Explorer and other shore-side ECCs.

-Scientists and expedition participants began setting up computers around a conference table and logging into a variety of online collaboration tools, used to communicate and share information with other scientists and participants in Jakarta, Indonesia, the Okeanos Explorer, and a handful of experts and students joining from other locations.
-Large, high definition monitors in the front the ECC streamed live footage from NOAA Ship Okeanos Explorer, located thousands of miles away in the Celebes Sea.
+Scientists and expedition participants began setting up computers around a conference table and logging into a variety of online collaboration tools used to communicate and share information with other scientists and participants in Jakarta, Indonesia and on the Okeanos Explorer and a handful of experts and students joining from other locations.
+Large, high-definition monitors in the front the ECC streamed live footage from NOAA Ship Okeanos Explorer, located thousands of miles away in the Celebes Sea.

-Meanwhile on Okeanos Explorer, the ROV team and members of the ship’s crew have just finished breakfast and are making preparations to deploy the Little Hercules ROV down to Kawio Barat – an undersea volcano in the Celebes Sea 1900 to 5500 meters deep – to search for hydrothermal vents and associated ecosystems.
-High definition cameras located around the ship capture the action, and at any time as many as 3 video feeds showing what is happening in real-time are sent from the ship to participants on shore.
+Meanwhile on the Okeanos Explorer, the remotely operated vehicle (ROV) team and members of the ship’s crew have just finished breakfast and are making preparations to deploy the Little Hercules ROV down to Kawio Barat – an undersea volcano in the Celebes Sea 1,900 to 5,500 meters (6,233 to 18,045 feet) deep – to search for hydrothermal vents and associated ecosystems.
+High-definition cameras located around the ship capture the action, and at any time as many as three video feeds showing what is happening in real time are sent from the ship to participants on shore.

-About an hour later the ROV arrives at the seafloor and begins ascent of the upper western slope toward the summit, situated about 250 meters higher than our starting depth.
+About an hour later, the ROV arrives at the seafloor and begins ascent of the upper western slope toward the summit, situated about 250 meters (820 feet) higher than our starting depth.
 Based on evidence from several water column profiles around the summit, we fully expect to find active hydrothermal vents on this volcano.
-As we work our way up the slope, scientists based in Seattle, Oregon, Massachusetts and Jakarta – each with expertise in submarine and hydrothermal systems – recognize promising signs that the area very recently, and perhaps still, contains active hydrothermal venting.
-They read the signs, and provide guidance on what direction the ROV should head to find active vent areas.
+As we work our way up the slope, scientists based in Seattle, Oregon, Massachusetts, and Jakarta – each with expertise in submarine and hydrothermal systems – recognize promising signs that the area very recently, and perhaps still, contains active hydrothermal venting.
+They read the signs and provide guidance on what direction the ROV should head to find active vent areas.

 The entire slope along our track is covered by dark volcaniclastic sediments, fine bits of pulverized rock produced by explosive lava eruption higher up the slope.
 The surface of the sediments is often covered by bright white or orange coatings produced when warm fluids percolate up through the sand-like sediments and encounter cold seawater.
 The iron and sulfur carried by the warm fluids produce orange or yellow-white coatings that stand out vividly against the dark background.
 In some places, we see rocky outcrops standing above the sediments, and many of the rocks are brightly colored from hydrothermal alteration.